Bishop Island (Queensland): Creation of the Island

 Bishop Island was formed by dredging at the mouth of the Brisbane River between 1909 and 1912.
 It was named Bishop Island in 1912 after Brisbane dredge master Allan Fitzroy Gordon Bishop, the captain of the dredge Hercules involved in creating the island.

 Originally, the Harbour and Rivers Department planned to upgrade the opening of the Brisbane River so that ships can travel through the bay, rather than making a large detour due to sand and mud banks.
 Captain Bishop thought to reuse leftover dredging mud to create an island from an existing small sandbank.

-The dredging of the island was at times difficult and time consuming.
+The dredging of the island was at times difficult and time-consuming.
 Strong winds would damage equipment and high tides would shift pipes, furthermore, crew members would get stuck in mud It has been speculated that Captain Bishop removed approximately 2200 cubic yards of mud and sand per hour.
 What drove Bishop to finish the task was the prospect of the island being used as "pleasure resort".
-When completed, Bishop Island was approximately 32 acres and between 6 to 10 feet above sea level.
+When completed, Bishop Island was approximately 32 acres and between 6 and 10 feet above sea level.

 At the time of its creation, Bishop Island was one of the biggest man-made islands in the world, and the only man-made island in Australia.
 Bishop Island was commonly referred at the time as "Hercules Bank" or "Hercules", due to the ship used to create the island.
 However, "Hercules Bank" was used to also refer to the bank of Bishop Island.

 The Hercules was decommissioned in 1952 and placed upon a shore 800 metres from Dunwich, Queensland to be used for oyster farming.
 The ship was previously trialled to dredge the Suez Canal of limestone and granite in 1900; later also dredging coral from Mud Island for use in cement products after forming Bishop's Island.